snototter/viren2d/docs/source/tutorial/conversion.rst

 NumPy |right-arrow| viren2d
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Conversion from :class:`numpy.ndarray` to :class:`~viren2d.ImageBuffer` is again
+Conversion from :class:`numpy.ndarray` to :class:`~viren2d.ImageBuffer` is easy
-almost a no-brainer thanks to the buffer protocol.
-You only need to decide
+thanks to the buffer protocol.
+You only need to decide whether to copy the data
-whether to copy the data or not:
+or not:

 .. code-block:: python
    :linenos: